jackyhuynh/SecurityTesting/security-testing-research-paper.md

 ### G. Posture Assessment:
 It combines security scanning, ethical hacking, and risk assessments to provide an overall security posture of an organization.

-## V. Basic Test Suite to Prevent Man-In-The-Middle-Attack:
+## V. Test Case Designing for Preventing Man-In-The-Middle-Attack:
 - Test if users can directly access bookmarked web page without login.
 - Test if system restrict users to download the file without log in.
 - Test if previous accessed pages should not accessible after log out (i.e. Sign out and then press the Back button to access the page accessed before).